hove-io/navitia/documentation/navitia.io/source/index.rst

 The public transport data are provided by networks that provide their timetables as open data.

-Some data upgrade are achieved by Canal TP.
+Some data improvement are achieved by Canal TP.

 About Canal TP
 **************